Our approach to sustainability

 - We have LED lighting inside the Chapel and sensors in the visitor centre toilets to ensure that lights are switched off when not required

-- We reuse paper where possible and work with local company, Changeworks, for recycling.
-Since November 2022, our recycling has diverted carbon, saving the equivalent of one HGV truck driving 3,754.88km!
+- We reuse paper where possible and work with local company, Changeworks, for recycling paper, cardboard and plastic.
+Between August 2023 and July 2024, our recycling has diverted carbon, saving the equivalent of one HGV truck driving 3,801.26km!

 - Our rainwater harvester helps to recycle water for the toilets in the visitor centre

 - Our biomass boiler provides environmentally-friendly heating for the Chapel, Visitor Centre and Collegehill House.
-When it reopens, the East Range of Rosslyn Castle will be heated by air source heat pumps.
+Heating and hot water in the East Range of Rosslyn Castle is supplied by 6 air source heat pumps and the building is Net Zero Ready.
+Engineers believe this may be the oldest building in the world to adopt this low carbon technology.

 - Inside the Chapel, the sand under the votive candles comes from recycled glass from bottles in our coffee shop!